What You Need to Know About Portland’s Pandemic Pay and Minimum Wage Hike

 No. With the changes to the ordinances through this referendum, there will be no changes to any employee who works from home, for work performed from home.
 If employees are working from home some of the time, but present at the worksite for other times, they must be paid the increase during periods of on-site work.

-What if my Employees are “Exempt” as Defined in the Fair Labor Standards Act or Under Maine Law?
+What if my Employees are “Exempt” as Defined in the Fair Labor Standards Act or Under ME Law?

 If the employees are truly exempt, these increases will not apply to them.
 The Portland City Code adopts the definition of “employees” in Section 663(3) of Title 26 under state law.
 Those exemptions include the most common exemptions for the following (non-exhaustive list):